 sudo systemctl restart docker

 Note: This configuration applies to new containers.
-Existing containers will need to be recreated to use the new logging settings.
+Existing containers must be recreated to use the new logging settings.